Author: Ellen Horton

 No, huckleberries and blueberries are not the same.
 Huckleberries are in the Gaylussacia genus, while blueberries are in the Vaccinium genus.

-What does a Huckleberry taste like?
+What is a Huckleberry tree?